dotnet/csharplang/proposals/format.md

 This order is the most to the least efficient for the general case.

 ### Variant
-The CoreFX is introducing a new managed type `Variant`.
+CoreFX is prototyping a new managed type named [Variant](https://github.com/dotnet/corefxlab/pull/2595).
 This type is meant to be used in APIs which expect heterogeneous values but don't want the overhead brought on by using `object` as the parameter.
 The `Variant` type provides universal storage but avoids the boxing allocation for the most commonly used types.
 Using this type in APIs like `string.Format` can eliminate the boxing overhead in the majority of cases.

 This type itself is not necessarily special to the language.
 It is being introduced in this document separately though as it becomes an implementation detail of other parts of the proposal.